ueapy/pythoncourse2022-website/src/installation.md

 # Installation instructions

 For this course you will need to have Python installed on your laptop, inlcuding some extra packages.
 Follow the instructions below to set up your Python environment.
 Make sure you do this do this **before** the course, including running the test as below.
 There will be an **installation party** advertised in the invite email.
-Feel free to contact [Jenny at Cefas](mailto:jennifer.graham@cefas.co.uk) or [Will at UEA](mailto:w.hodder@uea.ac.uk) if you have any problems with the installation (but better do an internet search first!)
+Feel free to contact [Jenny at Cefas](mailto:jennifer.graham@cefas.co.uk) or [Eliza at UEA](mailto:e.karlowska@uea.ac.uk) if you have any problems with the installation (but better do an internet search first!)
 Note: The course is designed in Python 3.8 but even if you have a different version installed, 3.8 will be installed when creating a conda environment in step 3 below.

 ## 1. Install Python distribution